Beauty Therapy Study Programmes

 Learn the skills to start your career in the beauty industry.

-Both PURE salons are open to fee-paying members of the public, meaning learners get plenty of real-life, hands-on experience of working with clients.
-Students therefore develop their skills in and gain an, understanding of, a broad range of beauty therapy treatments.
+Our salons will give you plenty of real-life, hands-on experience of working with clients.
+Students therefore develop their skills in and gain an understanding of a broad range of beauty therapy treatments.

 Dedicated specialist tutors, most of whom have a minimum of ten years’ experience (and some of whom have worked as far afield as Bermuda and the Far East), provide learners with expert tuition and a realistic view of the career options available to them